SEC Whistleblower Lawyers Protecting Your Interests

 In 2018, the U.S. Supreme Court resolved the split.
 It determined that Dodd-Frank's unambiguous definition of a whistleblower excludes people who do not report a violation of a securities law to the SEC, even if they reported internally.
 However, Dodd-Frank does protect employees who report both to the SEC and internally, whether or not the employer is unaware of the external report.
 Sarbanes-Oxley does protect internal reporting, but it has different requirements than Dodd-Frank, including a 180-day filing deadline for administrative complaints.

-Scott Silver And David Chase, SEC Whistleblower Attorneys, Frequent Speakers At Industry Conferences
+Scott Silver and David Chase, SEC Whistleblower Attorneys, Frequent Speakers at Industry Conferences

 Scott Silver and David Chase are two of the top SEC whistleblower attorneys in the country, and they are frequent speakers at industry conferences.
 They recently spoke at the Orlando Money Show in October 2022, discussing the latest developments in SEC whistleblower law and how to receive an award for filing a SEC whistleblower claim.